-5801.4.1 Opening of the Start device for the second team-competitor

-The Start device for the second team-competitor of the first ranked team will open first, after giving the start signal "Skiers/Riders Ready!", "Attention!" for the second team-competitors.
+- 5801.4.1 Opening of the Start device for the second team-competitor The Start device for the second team-competitor of the first ranked team will open first, after giving the start signal "Skiers/Riders Ready!", "Attention!" for the second team-competitors.
 An additional control device at the start may allow the start referee and starter to confirm/control the correct start order according to the finish ranking of the first team-competitors.

-The delay of the opening of the start device for the other second team-competitor is based on the ranking of the first team-competitor and the time delay of the first team-competitors crossing the finish line.

-Ranking of the heat after the second team-competitors in each team heat.

-The ranking in each heat is determined according to the individual competition rules.

-- 5801.4.3 Ranking of the second team-competitors that Did Not Finish General individual Cross rules apply (5407 ff.) - 5801.4.4 Tie Breaking in the heats before the Small-Final

-In the case that it is not possible to determine the ranking of the second teamcompetitors, the ranking will be determined by the ranking from the Qualification or Seeding.
-The team with the better ranking will win the tie.

-5801.4.5 Tie Breaking in the Small- and Big-Final

-In case of a tie in the small final or the big final, the teams will remain tied and will receive the same rank.

-5801.5 Sanctions and "did not start")

-- 5801.5.1 Team Competitors that Did Not Start in the Final Phase General Individual Cross rules apply, under 5407.4 ff. - 5801.5.2 Sanction for Intentional Contact General Individual Cross rules apply under 5407.4 ff. - 5801.5.3 Effect of the Sanctions
+The delay of the opening of the start device for the other second team-competitor is based on the ranking of the first team-competitor and the time delay of the first team-competitors crossing the finish line. - 5801.4.2 Ranking of the heat after the second team-competitors in each team heat.
+The ranking of the teams is determined by the ranking of the second team competitors at the finish line.
+The ranking in each heat is determined according to the individual competition rules (5702). - 5801.4.3 Ranking of the second team-competitors that Did Not Finish General individual Cross rules apply (5407 ff.) - 5801.4.4 Tie Breaking in the heats before the Small-Final In the case that it is not possible to determine the ranking of the second teamcompetitors, the ranking will be determined by the ranking from the Qualification or Seeding.
+The team with the better ranking will win the tie. - 5801.4.5 Tie Breaking in the Small- and Big-Final In case of a tie in the small final or the big final, the teams will remain tied and will receive the same rank. - 5801.5 Sanctions and "did not start") - 5801.5.1 Team Competitors that Did Not Start in the Final Phase General Individual Cross rules apply, under 5407.4 ff. - 5801.5.2 Sanction for Intentional Contact General Individual Cross rules apply under 5407.4 ff.

+5801.5.3 Effect of the Sanctions